- what sort of publishing is this?

 Once you have your prices you want to round to the nearest .99.
 So in this case the list prices would be $9.99 and £7.99.
 Keep in mind that printing in some locations is marginally more expensive than others so the royalties across each market will not be identical.

-need a book order delivered
+week 9 - book order delivered

 It’s not uncommon for an author to want to make changes after seeing a proof or even once a book has gone into distribution.
 The beauty of POD is that it makes such changes possible.
 However, there are still costs involved so always try to collect your changes together and only submit them when you have enough to make the process worthwhile.
+Depending on the stage at which changes are required, sending the book back into the design stage will also extend any timescales given and may even require another printed proof.

 Once you have seen your printed proof if you need to make a change, this will cost a minimum of $96 USD.
 That represents a $48 USD for design changes plus $48 USD for re-submission to the printer.
 For substantial changes we recommend another printed proof to review them, costing an additional $48 USD.
 If you have other book formats, like an ebook, you may want to update this to keep all versions in-step.